trustonedge/pqproto/tls/classical/readme.md

-# TLS 1.3 Client-Server Example
+# TLS 1.3 Client-Server Prototype

 A minimal but complete TLS 1.3 echo server and client implementation using OpenSSL 3.5.2.